Q. Which method shall be applied to calculate the Customs value of the imported goods which are for sale through the e-commerce website?

 • Regarding a cargo imported under import transaction, an importer is equivalent to “a person who imports a cargo” defined in Article 6-1 (1), General Notification of the Customs Act. …..
 This means, the Consignee, etc., in the case of imports conducted through normal transactions between an overseas seller and a Japanese buyer

-• In the cases other than above, an importer is a person who has a right to disposition of the import cargo at the time of import declaration.
-If there is another person who acts on the purpose of the import*, that person is also included :
+• In the cases other than above, an importer is a Person Having the Right of Disposal of the import cargo at the time of import declaration.
+If there is another person who acts on the purpose of the import*, that person is also included:

 In case of a cargo imported: